Job outlooks for Paramedical occupations

 - There are a small number of unemployed workers with recent experience in this occupation.

 The demand for workers in this occupation will depend on growing health care needs driven by the aging population, growth in immigration, and government health care priorities.
-The prospects for employment in this occupation are good as the industry has reported shortages of workers in the province, especially during the pandemic when many paramedics assisted in COVID-19 swabbing and testing procedures.
+The prospects for employment in this occupation are good as the industry has reported shortages of workers in the province.
+Full-tuition support is provided to eligible persons through the provincial Licensed Practical Nursing and Paramedic Support Program which was developed to address labour shortages within the healthcare sector.

 The demand for these health professionals may be greater in rural and remote communities as it can be difficult to attract and retain these workers given the potential for more opportunities in urban areas.
 Population growth and a steadily aging demographic are expected to increase the need for medical emergency services and this will translate into greater prospects for this occupation.
 Because of the high stress levels of this occupation, which can include irregular hours and physically demanding tasks, some employment needs may arise from staff turnover.
 Employment growth in this field is influenced by the level of funding for emergency services in local areas therefore budgetary reductions can impact job prospects.